pandianmn/scrapy-tutorials/scrapy/scrapy_intro/first_spider/text.md

 The `parse()` method is particularly important as it not only extracts the data but can also discover new URLs to make additional requests.

 ## Executing Your Spider
-Navigate to the root directory of your Scrapy project in your terminal or command prompt and run:
+Navigate to the root directory of your Scrapy project in your terminal:
 <br>
 `scrapy crawl quotes`{{exec}}
 <br>

 Upon execution, Scrapy will begin scraping the specified URLs.
-You'll see a series of logs in the console, and upon completion, two new files should appear in your directory: quotes-1.html and quotes-2.html.
+You'll see a series of logs in the console, and upon completion, two new files should appear in your directory: ```quotes-1.html``` and ```quotes-2.html```.

 ## Conclusion
 Congratulations!
 You've successfully created and executed your first Scrapy spider.
 If you are wondering why we haven’t parsed the HTML to extract specific data yet, hold on — we will cover that in the next tutorial.